 100% of our students transitioned on time from 8th to 9th and from 9th to 10th grade.

-No Publicolor student dropped out of school in 2017-2018, while the NYC dropout rate was 16.4% for their peers at struggling schools.
+No Publicolor student dropped out of school in 2018-2019, while the NYC dropout rate was

-Publicolor has 98% first-year college retention rate for graduates vs. 66% at CUNY citywide
+100% first-year college retention rate for Publicolor graduates vs. 63% at CUNY schools.

-89% of our 2018 students graduated high school college-ready, not requiring remedial classes in their first year of college, vs.19% of their school peers.
+83% of our students graduated high school college-ready, not requiring remedial classes in their first year of college in 2019, vs. 49% of their school peers.

-More than 68% of Publicolor students experience food insecurity.
-We provide 100% of our students healthy and plentiful snacks and meals 6 days a week.
-These often serve as their most substantial meals of the day.
+More than 68% of Publicolor students experience food insecurity (even higher since COVID).
+We provide healthy and plentiful snacks and meals to 100% of our students attending a Publicolor program 6 days a week.
+These often serve as their most substantial meal of the day.

 Since COVID hit, we’ve been delivering food multiple times a week to 70 student households feeding 500 people in Brooklyn, Bronx, Queens, and Manhattan.